B2B Lead Generation Glossary

 Demand State Consideration

 Demand State Consideration encompasses the evaluation stage where engaged prospects assess solution options through comparison content, case studies, and product demonstrations that help them build purchase conviction.
-Prospects in this state require targeted nurturing to advance to decision stage.
+Prospects here need targeted nurturing to advance to the decision stage without feeling pushed.

 Related terms: